 - a.
 Filing a report - b.
 Notice of hearing - c.
 Public Hearing before the Board of Supervisors - d.
 Adoption of ordinance and resolution by Board of Directors - e.
 Delivery of assessment roll to Auditor-Controller - f.
 Collection of the assessment along with the tax collection - 1.
 The authorizing legislation requires that a written report contain a description of each parcel and the amount of the assessment for each parcel be prepared and filed with the Clerk of Board of Supervisors.
 This report is required by the authorizing legislation. - 2.
 Notice of Hearing: Notice of the time, date and place of hearing on the report must be published pursuant to Section 6066 of the Government Code and at least three notices shall be posted in public places within the zones.
-The notice must be published at least two weeks before the public hearing.
+The notice must be published at least two weeks before the public hearing. - 3.
+Public Hearing: At the public hearing, the Board of Directors shall hear and consider all protests.

-- 3. Public Hearing: At the public hearing, the Board of Directors shall hear and consider all protests. - 4.
-Adoption of Ordinance and Resolution: At the conclusion of the hearing, should the Board determine to levy an assessment, it may adopt, revise, change, reduce or modify any assessment and shall make its determination upon each assessment and thereafter, by resolution, shall confirm the assessments. - 5.
-Delivery of Assessment Roll to Auditor-Controller: The assessment roll must be delivered to the Auditor-Controller by August 10, 2021, in order to be incorporated into the 2021-22 tax collections.
-The assessment roll will be delivered in the form of computer tapes containing all of the required information in the format specified by the Auditor-Controller. - 6.
+- 4. Adoption of Ordinance and Resolution: At the conclusion of the hearing, should the Board determine to levy an assessment, it may adopt, revise, change, reduce or modify any assessment and shall make its determination upon each assessment and thereafter, by resolution, shall confirm the assessments. - 5.
+Delivery of Assessment Roll to Auditor-Controller: The assessment roll must be delivered to the Auditor-Controller by August 10, 2023, in order to be incorporated into the 2023-24 tax collections.
+The assessment roll will be delivered with the required information and in the format specified by the Auditor-Controller. - 6.
 Collection of Assessment Along with Tax Collection: The assessment is to be levied and collected at the same time and in the same manner as the general tax levy for County purposes.